naeglinghaff/algorithm_timer/README.md

 Sorting is an expensive operation because it involves searching, comparison and swapping or moving each item in a given dataset.

 A simple method for sort is selection sort.
-Here I have iterated through the array to find the minimum value, remove it and add it to a new array which will give us the order we need.
-The worst case for this solution is quadratic since the complexity increases in 2 dimensions as the array gets bigger.
-O(n2)
+Here I have iterated through the array to find the minimum value, pushed it to a new array which will give us the order we need, then removed it from the original.
+The worst case for this solution is quadratic since the complexity increases in 2 dimensions as the array gets bigger O(n2).

 ### Optimisation methods